abbaspour/replate/readme.md

     - `coverage_regions` (Long Text, for Logistics)
     - `vehicle_types` (Multiple Select, for Logistics)
 - **Associations**:
-    - Linked to many records in the `Contact` table (the members of the company).
+    - Linked to many records in the `Contact` table (the members of the organization).

 ### 3) `Donation` Table